NURSING 1010OL - Research Methods and Evidence Based Practice

 General Course Information

-Course Code NURSING 1010OL Course Research Methods and Evidence Based Practice Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s Online Units 3 Contact Blended 2 workshops Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description This course provides an introduction to a range of methodologies used in health research.
+Course Code NURSING 1010OL Course Research Methods and Evidence Based Practice Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s Online Units 3 Contact Blended 2 workshops Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description This course provides an introduction to a range of methodologies used in health research.
 An emphasis is placed on a broad appreciation of the methodologies rather than a focus on the philosophical perspectives that underpin the approaches.
 Key terms in research are emphasized and a beginner introduction to health statistics is given.
 With direction and using a structured template students are encouraged to begin critique of a range of research articles.
 The place of ethics in research will be complimented with discussion of research in nursing practice.
 The bulk of the course material will be delivered online although students will also have the opportunity for either a face to face workshop or a virtual equivalent to discuss content with peers.

 Course Coordinator: Associate Professor Judy MagareyCourse Coordinator: Associate Professor Judy Magarey